-Amber Guyger, who has been on the Dallas police force for four years and was involved in a previous shooting, parked on the wrong floor after her shift and opened the wrong apartment door, thinking it was her own and shooting and killing Botham Shem Jean because she thought he was a burglar in the dark, a law enforcement affidavit alleges.
+Amber Guyger, who was on the Dallas police force for four years and was involved in a previous shooting, parked on the wrong floor after her shift and opened the wrong apartment door, shooting and killing Botham Shem Jean because she thought he was a burglar in the dark.
+He wasn’t; he was a businessman and the beloved son of prominent Saint Lucian parents who was eating a bowl of ice cream and watching television in his own apartment when Guyger burst inside.

-On November 30, 2018, Guyger was indicted on a murder charge.
-That charge, Dallas County District Attorney Faith Johnson said, requires an element that the person “intentionally and knowingly” committed the crime versus doing it recklessly, CNN reported, quoting Johnson as saying, “At the moment of the shooting it was a knowing … offense.”
+On November 30, 2018, Guyger was indicted on the murder charge.
+That charge, Dallas County District Attorney Faith Johnson said at that time, requires an element that the person “intentionally and knowingly” committed the crime versus doing it recklessly, CNN reported, quoting Johnson as saying, “At the moment of the shooting it was a knowing … offense.”
 Guyger’s lawyer insists the shooting was a “true mistake,” according to CNN.
+Guyger repeated that claim on the witness stand.

 “The officer involved in this incident has been identified as Officer Amber Guyger #10702.
 She has been on the department four years and she is assigned to the Southeast Patrol Division,” Dallas police said in a statement on the evening of September 8, 2018.
 You can read a search warrant in the case here.
 Jean’s family attorney has slammed it as smearing Botham Shem Jean because it reveals authorities found marijuana in his apartment.